 In her spare time, She loves exploring Maine’s forests, lakes, and coast, hiking, and kayaking.

-Since then, he has worked for Backyard Farms as an Integrated Pest Management, the Maine Conservation Corps cutting new trails on the Schoodic Peninsula, making bridges for Damariscotta River Association, making stone stairs at Grafton Notch State Park and making bicycle trails in Yarmouth.
+Since then, he has worked for Backyard Farms as an Integrated Pest Management, the Maine Conservation Corps cutting new trails on the Schoodic Peninsula, building bridges for Damariscotta River Association, installing stone stairs at Grafton Notch State Park and bicycle trails in Yarmouth.
 His work with the Maine Conservation Corps ignited a passion for trail work and is what ultimately led him to the program director position for the Belgrade Regional Conservation Alliance.
-In his spare time, Nathan is an avid hunter and local disc golf legend.
+In his spare time, Nathan is an avid hunter and enjoys disc golf.

-Mary Kerwood, Office Manager – Mary has managed the BRCA office for the last nine years.
+Mary Kerwood, Office Manager – Mary has managed the BRCA office for the last ten years.
 Mary is a local resident of Rome, educated at the University of Maine at Farmington with a Sociology/Anthropology Interdisciplinary bachelor’s degree, a mother of three and grandmother of six.
 Growing up with a science teacher/parent, visiting the many streams, lakes and the ocean Maine has to offer, Mary developed a strong sense of devotion for the natural environment.
-This experience gave her inspiration for her work here at BRCA and a hobby that transpires her love of nature into wearable art, gemstone jewelry.
+This experience gave her inspiration for her work here at BRCA.
+She completed a program for Nonprofit Business Management last year.